ItsAll-Lost/INSIGNIA/README.md

     --------ROOM TRANSITIONS & CAMERA:--------
 ![RoomTransitions-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/243590ad-9a91-43e4-a28a-466cc494de59)

 --> CameraMovement Script and RoomMove Script Manage The Camera Positioning And Create Boundaries.
-They Make Sure The Camera Follow The Player Around, But Stays Inside The "Room."
+They Make Sure The Camera Follows The Player Around, But Stays Inside The "Room."

---> Once The Player Enters The Room Exit/Enter Triggers It Moves The Bounds And Does A Black Screen Transiton.(See How It Functions Above.)
+--> Once The Player Enters The Room Exit/Enter Triggers It Moves The Bounds And Does A Black Screen Transiton.
+(See How It Functions Above.)

     --------NPCs:--------